CloudLabsAI-Azure/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

 ### Task 10: Build and Deploy Polyglot Applications

-1. Deploy and build each application, specifying its required parameters
+1. Deploy and build each application, specifying its required parameters.

 ```shell
 # Deploy Payment Service